-At times we Chabad chassidim are distinguished by what we do, but at other times, we are distinguished by what we don’t do.
+At times Chabad chassidim are distinguished by what we do, but at other times, we are distinguished by what we don’t do.
 I am not referring to neglecting something that we should be doing, but to our refraining from following certain minhagim (Jewish customs) followed by many (and sometimes most or even all) other groups, Chassidic or otherwise.
-Although these minhagim are totally legitimate and sublime (“yesodosom beharerei kodesh”), our Rebbeim taught us not to follow them.
+Although these other minhagim are totally legitimate and sublime (“yesodosom beharerei kodesh”), our Rebbeim taught us not to follow them.
 Below is a partial list.
 Chabad chassidim:

-• do not grow long pei’yos (sidelocks—see Igros Kodesh, Vol. 20, pp. 9-10);
+- do not grow long pei’yos (sidelocks—see Igros Kodesh, Vol. 20, pp. 9-10)

-• do not sleep in the Sukkah (see Likkutei Sichos, Vol. 20, p.
-211 ff.);
+- do not sleep in the Sukkah (see Likkutei Sichos, Vol. 20, p.
+211 ff.)

-• do not eat shalosh se’udos (the third meal of Shabbos—see Likkutei Sichos, Vol. 21, pp. 84 ff.), although we do eat a morsel—see HaYom Yom 22 Adar I;
+- do not eat shalosh se’udos (the third meal of Shabbos—see Likkutei Sichos, Vol. 21, pp. 84 ff.), although we do eat a morsel—see HaYom Yom 22 Adar I

-• recite a nusach (prayer text) in which certain prayers and hymns are omitted, such as Aanim zemiros, Veshomru, Yigdal, Akdomos, and so on;
+- recite a nusach (prayer text) in which certain prayers and hymns are omitted, such as Aanim zemiros, Veshomru, Yigdal, Akdomos, and so on

 This creates a sort of anomaly.
 On the one hand, as Chabad chassidim we believe that the derech of Chassidus Chabad is the highest form of serving Hashem.
 Yet at first glance, the fact that in a number of areas we customarily do less appears to contradict this.